MaoZiming/papers/papers/5 - Distributed Systems Theory/pbft.md

         *  goal: ensure secret keys used by honest is not known to adversay

 ### Security techniques
-Goal: Prevent spoofing and elays and corrupting messages
+Goal: Prevent spoofing and delays and corrupting messages

 Techniques
 *   Public-key signature: one cannot impersonate other